Barents Sea Exploration Collaboration

-We only explore in completely open waters, and thanks to the Gulf Stream, the ice edge can be 400–500 km away.
+Equinor has no desire or intention to operate where ice is present.
+We will only explore in completely open sea, and thanks to the Gulf Stream, the ice edge can be as far away as 400–500 km away.
 That’s as far as Oslo to Bergen.
-This part of the Barents Sea has been ice-free in summer for at least 50 years.
-Furthermore, authority regulations require us to move the rig if any ice gets closer than 50 km.
+And in line with regulatory requirements we will stop operations in oil-bearing strata, or move the rig, if any ice gets closer than 50 km.

-Some people think it’s dangerous and difficult drilling in the Arctic.
+Many people have the impression that it’s dangerous and difficult to carry out drilling in the Arctic.

-Drilling in the Barents Sea is little different from the rest of the Norwegian continental shelf, where we been safely exploring for oil for nearly 50 years.
-130 wells have already been drilled in the Barents Sea, with no serious incidents.
-Even so, we upgraded our emergency preparedness significantly.
+Drilling in the Barents Sea is little different from the rest of the Norwegian shelf, where we been safely exploring for oil for nearly 50 years.
+More than 150 wells have already been drilled in the Barents Sea, with no serious incidents.

-Some people think the technology isn’t good enough to explore safely so far north.
+Some people think the technology isn’t reliable or good enough to explore safely so far north.

 Safety is always our first priority, and the Barents Sea is no exception.
-We use the most modern drilling rig available, with advanced monitoring and automated drilling control.
-It’s equipped with the latest safety and purification systems.
-The rig has support 24/7 from supply and emergency vessels.
+We use the most modern drilling rigs available, with advanced monitoring and automated drilling control.
+They are equipped with the latest safety and purification systems.
+The rigs have support 24/7 from supply and emergency vessels.

 Some people think the planet cannot cope with even one more oil field.

 Equinor is fully committed to the Paris Agreement, and we’re growing our offshore wind power business.
-At the same time, the world needs more energy than renewables can provide, and existing oil fields are dwindling.
-Even in the two-degree scenario, more oil is needed.
+At the same time, the world needs more energy than renewables can provide.
+Existing oil production is dwindling.
+Even in the two-degree scenario, more oil is needed, just to maintain supply.
 That’s why we’re exploring for more fields.

-Some people think Arctic oil will be unprofitable to produce, and Norway will suffer major economic losses.
+Some people think Arctic oil will be uneconomical to produce, and Norway will suffer major economic losses.

 How much ice is there where we plan to drill?
 How likely are icebergs?
-And where exactly is the much-debated ice edge?
-We asked our expert on Arctic ice and meteorology, Kenneth Johannessen Eik, to explain.
+And where exactly is the ice edge?
+We asked Equinor’s expert on Arctic ice and meteorology, Kenneth Johannessen Eik, to explain.

 We have sufficient high quality data sources on the physical conditions in the southeast Barents Sea to carry out sound and thorough assessments prior to drilling exploration wells.

-The Songa Enabler is one of the most advanced drilling rigs available today, equipped with the very best safety and purification systems, fully-automated computer control of the drilling operations, and heated decks and superstructure.
-Its environmental footprint is minimal and it emits no harmful substances to the sea.
+Transocean Enabler is also specially-designed for operations in cold climates and meets the most stringest environmental requirements, DNVGL’s ”Clean Design” classification.
+It is equipped with the best safety and purification systems, fully-automated computer control of the drilling operations, and heated decks and superstructure.
+Their environmental footprint is minimal and they emit no harmful substances to the sea.
 Did you know that we even purify the rainwater?

-The rig has been designed to withstand extreme cold, with heated decks, walkways and superstructure.
+The rigs have been designed to withstand extreme cold, with heated decks, walkways and superstructures.

 If rainwater from the deck contains more than 5 ppm of oil, it is automatically purified on board.